levflevine/Pewlett-Hackard-Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-In total, **90,398 roles** will need to backfilled to cover for the upcoming retirements.
+In total, **90,398 roles** will need to be backfilled to cover for the upcoming retirements.

 ![total_retiring](Resources/del_3_retiring_emp.png)